-The Spanish city of Seville was and is one of the world’s most important cities.
+The World Heritage site of Seville is about a Spanish city which was and is one of the world’s most important cities.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.